October 2021 COVID update: COVID-19 (and the policies that

 Nick's Michigan's Upper Peninsula Travel Guide

-I love traveling and visiting the Michigan's Upper Peninsula, and I
+I love vacationing in the Michigan's Upper Peninsula, and I

 often have friends looking for suggestions.
 So after putting this